frameworkwtf/framework.wtf/orm.md

 Return array of relations with other entities

-> NOTE: If you don't need relations, just return empty array
+> NOTE: If you don't need relations, just return an empty array

 Structure: